 The Amendment to Exclusivity

-This agreement has been added to a now amended state pact that gave Mohegan Sun and Foxwoods Resort Casino exclusive gambling rights in Connecticut for almost thirty years.
-Here are specifics of the agreement:
+The agreement reached in March of 2021 amended the state pact that gave Mohegan Sun and Foxwoods Resort Casino exclusive gambling rights in Connecticut for almost thirty years.
+Here are specifics about online gaming and sports betting:

 - It will allow the Connecticut Lottery, in cooperation with both tribal entities, to run sports betting,

 - Under the agreement, the CT government will tax all online casino gaming, including online poker, at 18% for the first five years before increasing to 20% for the following five years.

 - All sports betting revenue will be taxed at 13.75%.